 Since it didn’t seem like human peanut butter was very healthy for dogs (or people for that matter), I looked into peanut butter made specifically for dogs.

-The labeling requirements for dog food are even less stringent than those for people food, so in some cases I was unable to figure out exactly what was in doggy peanut butter.
+The labeling requirements for dog food are even less stringent than those for people's food, so in some cases, I was unable to figure out exactly what was in doggy peanut butter.
 That makes me suspicious.

-- Dog for Dog Dog Treats Peanut Butter
+- Dawg Butter, 100% Natural Dog Peanut Butter